 You’ll of course be able to house all the product data that doesn’t fit into Shopify’s product model in a PIM.
 Variants and sizes, and the relations between them, product descriptions in different languages, for different markets and for different audiences, size charts for different markets, categories, collections and drops are all examples of product data that a PIM can organize in a systematic way.
 The problem is, it can’t be mapped over to the pricing and campaigning data in Shopify in a meaningful way, which means it can’t be used for driving revenue.

 The better track to follow if you feel a need for a PIM is to first invest in an e‑commerce platform that allows you to house all product data you need to drive sales, and also link it to pricing, campaigns and stock.
-Centra has a lightweight‑PIM that supports just that, which enables other types of revenue‑driving features that are not possible with Shopify plus a PIM.
+Centra has a lightweight‑PIM that supports just that, which enables other types of revenue‑driving features that are not possible with Shopify plus (or Magento) a PIM.
 For example, you can create both static and dynamic bundles, to drive increased AOV.
 You can also define how products should be merchandised towards different audiences.
 You might for example sell unisex prodcuts that should be merchandised in different ways in the men’s section vs. in the women’s section (while still being the same product in your warehouse).

 If you’re still on Shopify and considering a PIM, you should consider upgrading your e‑commerce software first, followed up by investing in either a PLM or a PDM system.
 Only after that will a PIM be the next product to add.

 Tell #3: You want to start selling wholesale